Update: The G-Shock GSW-H1000 with Wear OS and a color touchscreen was officially revealed. (Follow link for more information.)

 Though it is not explicitly mentioned in its published financial results briefing, Casio did address the subject during its online announcement.
 According to a statement, G-Shock is collaborating with the footwear and sports equipment company Asics on the G-SMART watch, and it was originally planned to be released around October 2020.
-However, due to the postponement and possible cancellation of the Tokyo 2020 Olympics, Casio is thinking about delaying the release, and it if it is delayed, it is not known when the new release will be.
+However, due to the postponement and possible cancellation of the Tokyo 2020 Olympics, Casio is considering delaying the release to an unknown time.

 No other information was revealed about the watch, but we can infer that it will be designed for runners and fitness.
 Casio and Asics recently developed a small wearable device that analyzes a runner’s form, and that technology may be available on the G-SMART watch.
 The financial results briefing also details a new sports tech business being developed with Asics that will provide integrated services for wearable devices and smartphone apps, to be launched in fiscal 2020.